Coronary angiogram (coronary angiography)

 03

 You should be able to go home on the same day as your procedure, but please arrange for someone to travel home with you.
-You should rest for three to four days to allow the top of your leg or your wrist to heal.
+After your heart angiogram, you should rest for three to four days before returning to your normal activities to allow the top of your leg or your wrist to heal.

 04